astorDev/seege/dictionary/article/index.md

 }
 ```

 There's not much to clean up here.
-But we will add a lot of logs, since it's the essential
+But we will add a lot of logs since it's the most essential logic we have

 ```csharp
 private int FindEntry(TKey key)